ACDguide/Governance/Governance/tech/compression.md

 NCO also offers three lossy compression algorithms, that can be used in con junction with `deflate`:
-* Linear packing - a higher precision type is "packed" into a lower precision type, usually NC_SHORT And two Precision Preserving Compression (PPC) algorythms where a per-variable precision level is set as:
+* Linear packing - a higher precision type is "packed" into a lower precision type, usually NC_SHORT And two Precision Preserving Compression (PPC) algorithms where a per-variable precision level is set as:
-* Number of Signifcant Digits (NSD) after the decimal point
+* Number of Significant Digits (NSD) after the decimal point
 * Decimal Significant Digits (DSD) before and after the decimal point For more details refer to the NCO documentation listed above.